The Oklahoma Kid

 The Oklahoma Kid is a 1939 Western film starring James Cagney and Humphrey Bogart.
-The film was directed for Warner Bros. by Lloyd Bacon.
+The film was directed by Lloyd Bacon for Warner Bros.
+Pictures.
 Cagney plays an adventurous gunslinger in a broad-brimmed cowboy hat while Bogart portrays his black-clad and viciously villainous nemesis.
 The film is often remembered for Cagney's character rubbing the thumb and forefinger of his hand together and exulting, "Feel that air!"

 The supporting cast features Rosemary Lane, Donald Crisp, and Ward Bond.
 Rosemary Lane's sister Priscilla Lane also starred with Cagney and Bogart in The Roaring Twenties that same year.